| |

 Near Seattle, Discovery Park is the easy win

-A few mistakes I see beginners make
+A few mistakes beginners make

 The biggest mistake is chasing the most famous trail, not the best trail for the day.
 That’s how people end up driving two hours, circling for parking, and starting too late.